 animal health as it relates to the consumption or exposure to crops, for animals that are part of the human food chain or otherwise.

 A4: FOOD_SECURITY (for CROPS, ORGANIZATION, LEGAL_ASPECTS & POLITICS, AGRICULTURAL_PRACTICES, TECHNOLOGY, ECONOMIC_FACTORS ): References to the role of crops, policies, organizations, and practices in addressing food security, hunger, or malnutrition.
+Also refers to the status of food security in specific locations.

 A5: PRODUCTIVITY (for CROPS, AGRICULTURAL_PRACTICES, TECHNOLOGY, ORGANIZATIONS, LEGAL ASPECTS & POLITICS, ECONOMIC FACTORS): Refers to the yield or efficiency of crops or the farming practices associated with them.
+Also refers to the impact of various factors on the yield or efficiency of crops.

 A6.
 ECONOMIC_IMPACT (for CROPS, AGRICULTURAL_PRACTICES, LEGAL_ASPECTS & POLITICS, ENVIRONMENTAL_CONDITIONS, TECHNOLOGY): Refers to the economic implications of growing crops, including cost of production, market price, profitability, trade policies etc. This might also include the cost of fuel or other inputs related to the cultivation, transportation, and distribution of crops.